Out of the Blue (Alison Brown album)

 Out of the Blue is album by American banjoist Alison Brown, released in 1998.

 Reception

-In his Allmusic review, music critic Charlotte Dylan wrote of the album; "The music on this album is bluegrass flavored with a little jazz.
+In his AllMusic review, Charlotte Dylan wrote of the album, "The music on this album is bluegrass flavored with a little jazz.
 Fans won't notice anything untried or bold here from Alison Brown, but there are a number of good songs on this album..."

-Writing for No Depression magazine, Rachel Leibrock felt the album was restrained and called it "a cocktail-hour fusion of jazz, Latin and Caribbean rhythms.. a sparkling and crisp arrangement of unassuming instrumentals, but they never fully hook the listener...
+Writing for No Depression, Rachel Leibrock felt the album was restrained and called it "a cocktail-hour fusion of jazz, Latin and Caribbean rhythms.. a sparkling and crisp arrangement of unassuming instrumentals, but they never fully hook the listener...
 Dispassionate and cool, the record is too pristine and orderly to burn itself into a more emotional listening sphere."